Engine-First Architecture

 Benefits

-- Background services: Evolution, cognition, health monitoring run in the engine daemon
+- Background services: Evolution, cognition, health monitoring, and scheduled tasks run in the engine daemon with zero coordination overhead.

 Exceptions